untrivial/untrivial.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I'm a Member of Technical Staff at xAI.
 I was previously at the University of Pennsylvania studying CS and Finance under the [M&T Program](https://fisher.wharton.upenn.edu/).
 I live in SF but call Delaware home.
-I'm a [2022 Atlas Fellow](https://www.atlasfellowship.org/).
+I'm a 2022 [Atlas Fellow](https://www.atlasfellowship.org/).

 ##### Decision Theory \ Deep Learning \ Philosophy \ Violinist \ US-China
+<br><br>

 #### About Me
 When I was young I did a ton of competition math, or rather my parents forced me to.
 But in high school I couldn't stop writing.
 Chinese consumer markets, Parfit's theory of personal identity, you name it.
 I'm obsessed with decision theory and philosophy.